Neurologist Leaves the Grind Behind to Work Less & Make More | Practice Startup

 The private practice has also afforded our client the ability and time to provide neurological care to residents of several underdeveloped countries around the world.
 Our clients now work fewer hours, they are spending more time together as a family, and their income has more than doubled.
 They truly left the grind behind.

-- The physician’s annual take-home income has increased by over approximately 125% from his previous employment in less than 4 years.
+- The physician’s annual take-home income has increased by an estimated 125% from his previous employment in less than 4 years.

 - The physician rarely works more than 4 days per week and is often finished with his clinic schedule before his kids are out of school.